dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

     Api1 ->> User: Return updated resource
 ```

-While this would work, there's a lot of additional complexity over the distributed cache, while providing the same benefits along with potential race conditions.
-As such, while this has been mapped out for posterity, this option is being discarded.
+While this would work and is a powerful pattern, there's a lot of additional complexity over the distributed cache, while providing the same benefits along with potential race conditions.
+As such, while this has been mapped out for posterity, this option is not warranted and is being discarded.

 #### Splitting read and write logic